 - Third, to fully realize the benefits of AI, and to minimize the negative outcomes, technology companies, private and public organizations need to come together with a sense of shared responsibility.
 At Microsoft, we believe in the democratizing of AI.
 This is similar to our belief that PCs should be accessible for all when Microsoft was founded.

 We believe that the AI building blocks that Microsoft is developing today, such as computer vision, speech, and knowledge recognition, should be made available to all so that they can create their own AI-based solutions.
 AI should not be controlled by just a few organizations.
 Our AI future should be built by everyone with a vision on how AI can benefit economies and societies as well as how we can tackle AI issues and their implications.

 The future of AI can burn brightly or dimly.
-My viewpoint is that disruption is a norm, and the ability to adapt to disruptions is what defines all of us.
-And to adapt to the fast-approaching, rapidly evolving AI future, all parties – from workers to enterprises to governments – will need to spend more time listening to each other, collaborating and constantly learning new knowledge and skills.
+My viewpoint is that disruption is a norm, and ability to adapt to disruptions is what defines all of us.
+And to adapt to the fast-approaching, rapidly evolving AI future, all parties – from workers to enterprises to governments – will need to spend more time listening to each other, collaborate and constantly learn new knowledge and skills.

 [i] Microsoft partnered with leading IT industry analyst firm IDC to study the state of digital transformation in Asia Pacific.
 The “Unlocking the economic Impact of Digital Transformation in Asia Pacific” was conducted with 1,560 business and IT leaders in 15 markets, including Australia, China, Hong Kong, Indonesia, India, Japan, Korea, Malaysia, New Zealand, Philippines, Singapore, Sri Lanka, Taiwan, Thailand and Vietnam.
 These respondents were from medium- to large-sized organizations with more than 250 staff and above.